-This is in response to your letter dated December 20, 2001, requesting a ruling that A's loss of lawful permanent resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was submitted in letters dated January 28, and February 27 and 28, 2002.
+This is in response to a letter dated December 20, 2001, requesting a ruling that A's loss of lawful permanent resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated February 14 and 28, 2002.
 The information submitted for consideration is substantially as set forth below.